itsKia2/CS520-Homework/expense_tracker/README.md

 ## Understandibility
 For the understandability section, we will be inspecting your git log.
 You should include either the .git folder or else a gitLog.(pdf | txt).

+Supported features:
+- Adding transactions to the tracker with 2 fields - the amount and category of the transaction
+- Storing transactions sequentially with a serial number (order transaction was added)
+- Recording date and time of the transaction recording